The hydrocarbon leak occurred while stabilised oil was being transferred from Statfjord A to Statfjord C.

 - the original design solution for the drainage system

 - the modified design solution for the drainage system

 - consequence classification of the open drainage system

 Four improvement points were also identified.
 These include critical comments from the PSA concerning parts of Statoil’s own investigation concerning classification of the leak, its potential consequences and a failure to address the underlying causes of the incident adequately.

-On the basis of the findings of its investigation, the PSA has given Statoil notice of the following order:
+On the basis of the findings of its investigation, the PSA has given Statoil the following order:

 Pursuant to section 69 of the framework regulations on administrative decisions, see section 21 of the management regulations on follow-up, Statoil is ordered to review its system for following up and identifying the reasons why the technical, operational and organisational weaknesses, faults and deficiencies which have been identified, see chapter 6.1 of the report, have not been identified, and to implement the necessary measures.